sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 60K+ users, some are paid subscribers

 Note: I'm a Software Engineer, one of three, at Curiosity Media.
 We have two main properties: SpanishDict and Fluencia.

-## (We|you|users) hate downtime.
+Both run Node.js on the backend.
+SpanishDict is a traditional web site, with page reloads.
+Fluencia is a single page web app with AJAX calls to a REST API.

+## ( We | you | users ) <br>hate downtime.

 TODO Why zero-downtime?

-   - screenshot of nginx 503 gateway unreachable
+   - screenshot of nginx 503 or 502 gateway unreachable
    - screenshot of Chrome (pending) request

 Note: